kjosib/kjosib.github.io/voice/health.md

 If that straw fits through a lid, so much the better: No splashing!

-* Student Practice - MMMM, VVV, lip or tongue trill, and if possible, bubble phonation
+* Student Practice - MMMM, VVV, lip or tongue trill, inflated-cheek VVV, and if possible, bubble phonation